feldera/feldera/docs/sql/decimal.md

 > This means that casting to ``DECIMAL`` or ``NUMERIC`` will round the value to a decimal with no fractional part.
 > Example: ``SELECT CAST('0.5' AS DECIMAL)`` will return ``1`` as the scale is 0.

-The maximum precision supported is 128 binary digits (38 decimal digits).
+The maximum precision supported is 28 decimal digits.
 The maximum scale supported is 10 decimal digits.

 ## Operations available for the ``decimal`` type